COMPUTE-LU/AI4MedLife_LLMs-Agents_2026/README.md

 You will get the most out of the computational exercises if you understand basic Python programming, even though the exercises can still be followed if you cannot program yourself.

-If you are unfamiliar with Python, I recommend that you watch the video from a prior COMPUTE introductory workshop: [Python for Beginners workshop](https://youtu.be/yDNBdB59J1s) and look at the [Colab tutorial for the workshop](https://github.com/COMPUTE-LU/PLGroup_PythonforBeginners/blob/main/kickoff_tutorial_20210127.ipynb).
+If you are unfamiliar with Python, you can watch the video from the COMPUTE introductory workshop: [Python for Beginners workshop](https://youtu.be/yDNBdB59J1s) and look at the [Colab tutorial for the workshop](https://github.com/COMPUTE-LU/PLGroup_PythonforBeginners/blob/main/kickoff_tutorial_20210127.ipynb).

 There are also good online Python "crash" courses on many different MOOC platforms, e.g. the [Python Crash Course on Coursera](https://www.coursera.org/learn/python-crash-course).